December 3, 2018Nigeria

-This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between September 22 to September 28.
+This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between November 24 to 30.

-September 27, 2018Nigeria
+November 27, 2018Nigeria

-This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between September 15 to September 21.
+This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between November 17 to 23.